depressed-pho/quick-mining/README.md

   mushrooms.
 This happens because we don't know their drop rate accurately.
 * Tall variants of [Grass and Fern](https://minecraft.fandom.com/wiki/Grass) cannot be quick-mined due to the way how they are implemented in the game.
+That is, replacing their upper half with `minecraft:air` causes their lower half to break, and we cannot collect loots from their lower halves.
 The same goes for [tall flowers](https://minecraft.fandom.com/wiki/Flower).
+* The addon lets players mine many blocks without consuming their [Hunger](https://minecraft.fandom.com/wiki/Hunger) value.
+This is because the scripting API is currently not capable of allowing addons to manipulate hunger.
+You might consider it overpowered but you have to live with that.
 * Custom ores added by add-ons aren't quick-mined.
 This is because:
   1. There are no standard block tags for ore blocks representing the required tool tier,